Budget Manchester

 When considering a visit to some of Manchester’s most popular attractions such a SEA LIFE Manchester & LEGOLAND Discovery Centre, look out for ways to bring the entrance charges down without reducing any of the fun!

 i.
-Within our SEA LIFE Manchester Guide you’ll find a range of 2 for 1 vouchers, discounted toddler tickets & joint combi offers that can substantial reduce your initial spend.
+Follow our SEA LIFE Manchester Guide packed with a range of promotional vouchers, discounted toddler tickets & deals that can substantial reduce your initial spend.

 2. Manchester; FREE Museums

-There are plenty of museums in Manchester that are FREE to visit packed with interactive exhibits that work well for all the family.
+There are plenty of museums in Manchester that offer FREE entry.
 Although suggested donations are likely to be in place, the choice is firmly yours to make.
-Follow a few of our favourite free attractions below;
+Packed with interactive exhibits that work well for all the family, here’s a few of our favourite free attractions;

-i.
-The impressive Imperial War Museum North is based over in Media City and covers conflict from WWI.
-Free entry remains in place.
+Imperial War Museum North is based over in Media City and covers conflict from WWI.

-iii Look out an impressive range of interactive exhibits within the Museum of Science & Industry where your greatest challenge could be persuading the children out of this setting!
+Museum of Science & Industry with an impressive range of interactive exhibits where your greatest challenge could be persuading the children to leave.

 There really is no other view like it in Manchester so a visit to Cloud 23 is not to be missed.
 Located within Hilton Hotel, this luxury bar on the 23rd floor gives exceptional views over the city.
 There is even a glassed bottom floor for those that dare to stand within only strengthened glass between you the ground!
 Whilst Cloud 23 has no admission charges, you will be expected to purchase a drink, cocktail or afternoon tea and does get booked up.
-Make a reservation to avoid disappointment.
+Make a reservation to avoid disappointment with more information available over at Cloud 23.

 A great rooftop bar set in the heart to Spinningfields offering spectacular 360-degree views over Manchester.
 Whilst there is a high end restaurant attached, reservations aren’t taken for the rooftop terrace for parties less than 6 making it a perfect setting for walk-ins.
 Find our more within our guide over at 22 Stories Rooftop Bar in Manchester.